 The Loyola University Maryland Arboretum was awarded a Level I Accreditation through the ArbNet program, recognizing our campus among other professional public gardens in the Morton Register of Arboreta.
+The Arboretum is recognized as Tree Campus USA by the Arbor Day foundation and a PLANT community (People Loving and Nurturing Trees) at the Green level by the MD Department of Natural Resources.

 Loyola has a strong tradition of nurturing and caring for the many mature native trees on our beautiful campus.
 In 1999, after several visits to university arboreta, a plan was set in motion to establish an arboretum at Loyola.
 Assessments of existing tree condition were conducted, a tree care program was developed, and labeling of trees was initiated.
 Today, the 79 acre campus boasts an inventory of more than 2200 trees representing 84 varieties.